Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Featured is a simple checkbox.
 This adds this specific flower to the `Featured` section located on the Home page.

-* There is a `Select Image` button which enables the admin to search their local computer and upload an image to the site.
+* There is a `Select Image` button that enables the admin to search their local computer and upload an image to the site.

 * The admin can either cancel adding a product or they can add the product to the website using the `Add Flower` button.